PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 Welcome aboard!

+### Who Can Contribute

+Unfortunately, because of recent abuse, we will only be assigning issues to persons who have:

+1. At least a year of GitHub history
+1. Consistent code updates throughout their GitHub life, especially the most recent 12 months.

+This is a new policy triggered by newly created accounts that:

+1. Use automation to blindly submit and update pull requests.
+1. SPAM our volunteers to be assigned issues to the exclusion of others.
+1. Frequently abandon issues after being assigned.
+1. Frequently close pull requests with ratios of merged to closed PRs approaching 10:1
+1. Repeatedly ignore PR requested changes from reviewers
+1. Resolve Code Rabbit suggestions without implementing them.
+1. Use AI to generate generic plans of action without an in-depth knowledge of the code base.
+This is not helpful for us.

+As expected, we need contributors who are interested in coding with a proven track record.
+This is an unfortunate development but the recent abuse of the system has given us no choice.

 ### Our Development Process

 We utilize GitHub issues and pull requests to keep track of issues and contributions from the community.